samipiercy/MDEF/docs/term2/14-MakingSense.md

 # Making Sense & Meaning

-The following reflections is in response to the learnings from this course through discussion and the questions given:
+*The following reflections is in response to the learnings from this course through discussion, readings (referenced below), and the questions given:*

 * How can design reconfigure systems of extraction?
 * Which worlds can we design with the power of today’s tools?
 * How can we design the transition towards these worlds?